-Our mantra of 'doing well by doing good' is ingrained across our business and we have continued to make strong progress on our sustainability agenda across the pillars of Climate, Nature and Social.
-We are decarbonising our operations and have achieved 97% reduction in CO2 emissions per tonne of production across our manufacturing operations, when compared to 2008 baseline.
-We continued to collect more plastic waste from across India than the plastic we use in the packaging of our products in 2022.
-Through the Hindustan Unilever Foundation, a not-for-profit company that was set up in 2010, we support and amplify scalable solutions that can help address India's water challenges.
-Till date, the Foundation has delivered a cumulative and collective water potential of over 2.6 trillion litres, which is more than the quantity required to meet the drinking water needs of India's population for nearly two years.
-We are committed to a deforestation free supply chain; in this fiscal, 95% of our paper and board in packaging, 82% of our tomatoes and 69% of tea came from sustainable sources.
+taken decisive steps to improve gender balance in our Our mantra of 'doing well by doing good' is ingrained frontline sales force through Project Ahilya and have till across our business and we have continued to make date onboarded more than 1000 women to our sales strong progress on our sustainability agenda across teams.
+Equally, we are making progress to improve the pillars of Climate, Nature and Social.
+We are representation of women on the factory shopfloor, with decarbonising our operations and have achieved 97% the addition of over 850 women across our factories. reduction in CO2 emissions per tonne of production We strive to enhance livelihoods through our across our manufacturing operations, when compared Shakti programme.
+Till date, we have empowered to 2008 baseline.
+We continued to collect more plastic over 1.9 lakhs women in rural India to become waste from across India than the plastic we use in Shakti entrepreneurs, thereby promoting financial the packaging of our products in 2022.
+Through the independence.
+Through Prabhat, our community Hindustan Unilever Foundation, a not-for-profit development programme, we have reached nearly nine company that was set up in 2010, we support and million people in the last nine years, with an aim to amplify scalable solutions that can help address improve livelihoods, health, nutrition and environment India's water challenges.
+Till date, the Foundation has of communities near our factories. delivered a cumulative and collective water potential of over 2.6 trillion litres, which is more than the quantity Embedding Purpose and Values required to meet the drinking water needs of India's Hindustan Unilever, over its 90 years of corporate population for nearly two years.
+We are committed to a existence in the country, has always believed 'what is deforestation free supply chain; in this fiscal, 95% of our good for India, is good for HUL.'
+This belief has shaped paper and board in packaging, 82% of our tomatoes and 69% of tea came from sustainable sources. our governance framework over the years.
+Values of

-Another key commitment that we have made is to build more resilient and equitable communities by raising living standards, advancing equity, diversity and inclusion, and preparing people for the future of work.
-We have committed to ensure that every single person who provides goods and services to us, earns at least a living wage required to sustain a decent standard of living, and that is significantly higher than the legally mandated minimum wage.
-We truly believe that when people earn a living wage or income, there is a direct benefit to the economy, as it stimulates consumer spending, aids job creation, helps small businesses, decreases employee turnover and improves job productivity and quality - overall creating a virtuous cycle of economic growth.
+Another key commitment that we have made is to build the core of our business.
+We have been conducting more resilient and equitable communities by raising our operations with integrity and respect for the living standards, advancing equity, diversity and many people, organisations and environment the inclusion, and preparing people for the future of work. business touches.
+We have committed to ensure that every single person At the same time, we believe that businesses must who provides goods and services to us, earns at least a living wage required to sustain a decent standard of have a purpose beyond profits, and that brands with living, and that is significantly higher than the legally purpose grow, companies with purpose last and mandated minimum wage.
+We truly believe that when people with purpose thrive.
+Driven by purpose and people earn a living wage or income, there is a direct with values embedded deeply into the business, we are well-placed to continue to deliver growth that is benefit to the economy, as it stimulates consumer spending, aids job creation, helps small businesses, consistent, competitive, profitable and responsible. decreases employee turnover and improves job I would like to thank you, our shareholders, for productivity and quality - overall creating a virtuous your support and continued trust in Hindustan cycle of economic growth.
+Unilever Limited.